 - Cilostazol and inositol nicotinate work by widening the arteries that supply blood to the legs.
 Cilostazol also improves circulation by keeping platelets in the blood from sticking together and clotting.

-- Naftidrofuryl works by widening blood vessels to improve the flow of blood to these areas and also by allowing your body to make better use of the oxygen in your blood.
+- Naftidrofuryl works by blocking the effects of a chemical called serotonin on the blood vessels.
+As a serotonin receptor blocker, Naftidrofuryl widens blood vessels to improve blood flow and also by allowing the body to make better use of oxygen available in the blood.

 - Nifedipine is a type of medicine called a calcium-channel blocker.
 It is sometimes used to treat high blood pressure but it is also a peripheral vasodilator.
 It works by widening the blood vessels and stopping them from going into a spasm or narrowing.